microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 $pass
 ```

 :exclamation: Copy and save the Service Principal Name, ApplicationId and the Key which is the value from the $pass variable.
-It will be used later.
+Be sure to save these values as they will be used later.  **The secret can only be viewed at creation.**  If you do not save it you will need to create a new secret later.

 ## <div style="color: #107c10">Exercise - Setup Permissions</div>